 Employer administrative burden with every pay period

-As it is written so far, employers will have 14 days to send employees’ contributions to the program administrator (the board of the Colorado Secure Savings Program).
+As written, employers will have 14 days to send employees’ contributions to the program administrator (the board of the Colorado Secure Savings Program).
 The board will be establishing a process for withholding contributions from employees’ wages and remitting withheld amounts into their Colorado Secure Savings account.
 It’s not yet clear if the program will offer any integrations with payroll providers to facilitate the timely deposit of contributions.

-Who is affected: Employees who are 18 years of age or older, have been employed by a Colorado employer for at least 180 days, and who earn taxable wages in Colorado will be enrolled in their employer’s retirement plan, or the state IRA plan if their employer doesn’t offer a plan.
+Who is affected: Employees who are 18 years of age or older, have been employed by a Colorado employer for at least 180 days, and who earn taxable wages in Colorado will be enrolled in the state Roth IRA plan if their employer doesn’t offer a plan.

-How much is taken from your paycheck: The employee’s state IRA will be funded through an automatic payroll deduction, starting with a 5% deferral rate.
+How much is taken from your paycheck: The employee’s state Roth IRA will be funded through an automatic payroll deduction, starting with a 5% Roth deferral rate.

 Low-cost 401(k) with transparent pricing